-Using a Telnet Console
+Using a Telnet/SSH Console

-The ES7510 supports a Telnet console or SSH console with the Command Line Interface (CLI), which is the same as what you see using the RS-232 console port.
-The SSH connection can secure all the configuration commands you send to the ES7510.
+The ES9528 supports a Telnet console or SSH console with the Command Line Interface (CLI), which is the same as what you see using the RS-232 console port.
+The SSH connection can secure all the configuration commands you send to the ES9528.

-SSH is a client/server architecture while the ES7510 is the SSH server.
-When you want to make SSH connection with the ES7510, you may need to download an SSH client tool.
+SSH is a client/server architecture while the ES9528 is the SSH server.
+When you want to make SSH connection with the ES9528, you can use PortVision DX or download an SSH client tool.